athrunecho/SOEN6611/README.md

 1-configuration: This folder contains the configration for collecting the data.

-2-raw data: This folder contains the raw data of three projects.
+2-raw data: This folder contains the raw data and collection data of three projects.

 3-data analyse: This folder contains the correlation analyzing results between metrics.